Stvff/MIV/readme.md

 To add plugins, simply drag them onto the window from your file explorer (or by doing running it in the terminal: `$> miv your-plugin-name.so`).
 You can add multiple plugins at once.

 ### Viewing files
 To view files, you can drag them onto the window, or add them from the terminal.
-Files that are added in this way can be viewed in 'hist' mode.
-Pressing the 'hist' button will switch to 'dir' mode.
-In 'dir' mode, you can navigate the directory that the current file is in.

 ### Building
 If you don't want to download the files from the release, you can also clone this repo from github, then run `jai first.jai` in the directory.
 Of course, you will need jai beta access for this.

 ### Making plugins
-To make a plugin, jai beta access is not required, and can be done in any compiled language.
+To make a plugin, jai beta access is not required.
+It can be done in any compiled language.
 A valid MIV plugin must be a `.so` dynamic library, and define at least 4 functions:
 ```
 int64_t registration_procedure(Provided_Registration_Entry *registration)